 How many exams do you have per semester?

-This is very important determinant on how well you can manage your grades.
-For example, at SGU, a student’s final grade in a class is dependent on two exams, as they only have a midterm and a final for each class.
-This can make students very stressed as they have longer semesters and more material to cover for each exam.
-At AUC, in contrast, classes typically have four exams, followed by a comprehensive final exam.
+This can be a very important determinant on how well you can manage your grades.
+For example, at SGU, a student’s final grade in a class is dependent mainly on two exams: the midterm and the final exam.
+Classes may have short quizzes as well, but these typically don’t count nearly as much as the two exams.
+Having two main exams that determine your grade can make students very stressed as they have longer semesters and more material to cover for each exam.
+At AUC, in contrast, classes typically have 4 exams each, followed by a comprehensive final exam.
 As AUC is based on a trimester system, the semesters are shorter and the amount of material you need to study for exams are much more manageable.
-At Ross, SGU, and AUC, exam questions are all USMLE-style, and so taking more exams means more practice for the USMLE.
+At Ross, classes typically have 3 exams (or “minis” as they call them at Ross) each, plus a comprehensive final exam for the class.
+There are also anatomy and histology practical exams at all three schools, which may or may not count as “part of” the main exams.

 How is the anatomy lab run?

 Anatomy is a very important class and the knowledge you gain will help you in future classes, and so it is important to learn it well, and the best way to learn it is from real cadavers.
-I would find out how much contact you have with the cadavers.
+I would contact the school to find out how much contact you have with the cadavers.
 Do you have the opportunity to dissect, or are they already dissected for you?
 How many students are there per cadaver?
 How much lab time do you have?
 Are there ample TAs in the lab that will aid you in your learning process?
-A friend of mine from SGU told me that at SGU, there are 15 cadavers shared between the nearly 400 students in his class.
-At AUC, however, last semester, there were 18 bodies (19 if you include the TA demonstration body) for 208 students, giving students much more contact with the cadavers.
+In 2010, a friend of mine from SGU told me that at SGU, there are 15 cadavers shared between the nearly 400 students in his class.
+At AUC, however, there were 18 bodies (19 if you include the TA demonstration body) for 208 students, giving students much more contact with the cadavers.
 At SGU, all the bodies were already prosected (pre-dissected), whereas at AUC, students personally perform the dissections.
 To me, this made anatomy a much more enriching experience as I connected with my “first patient.”
 At SGU, students are required to go into anatomy lab 2 times a week, 30 minutes each (but labs are open after hours as well).
 At AUC, students go into lab usually 4 times a week (and sometimes 5, depending on the week), 2 hours each time.
 At AUC, the lab is also open after hours for self study.
 I’m not sure how the labs are run at Ross, but again, it’s worth finding out.

 Is there a safety net?

 Although we all hope that we will succeed in our medical studies, we need to know if there’s some sort of safety net in case academics don’t work out as we wanted.
 It’s not something easy to think about but it is important.
 One policy to consider is what does the school do if you fail classes.
-At Ross, if you fail a class, you’ll have to retake the entire semester, even if you excelled the other classes.
+At Ross, if you fail a class, you’ll have to retake the entire semester as well as take an additional class on study skills, even if you excelled the other classes.
 This is not so at AUC where you just retake the one class you didn’t do well in and try again.
-AUC has a traditional grading scale.
-A passing grade at AUC is a 70 and you may fail up to 17 credit hours before getting asked to leave.
-After this, students have the opportunity to appeal in front of a committee consisting of faculty and honor students who will decide whether or not to allow the student to stay.
-Other schools like SABA have a stricter rule on failure, such as a higher passing grade of 75.
+At SGU, if you fail a class that has less than 4 credit hours, you’ll be asked to take a make-up exam.
+If you fail a class that has more than 4 credit hours, you automatically get dismissed from the school.

 How do students end up doing on the USMLE?